Tooth injuries in older children factsheet

 Problems with reattaching lost teeth

-• find and replace the tooth quickly
+• replace the tooth quickly

-• never scrub the roots.
+• never scrub the root.

-• severe pain
+• severe pain or swelling

-• difficulty eating and moving the jaw
+• trouble eating or moving the jaw

 • the tooth becoming loose or falling out again.